Mercedes-Benz A-Class: A-Class Special Edition 2009 (2009)

-Mercedes-Benz A-Class E-CELL (2010–)
+Mercedes-Benz A-Class E-CELL (2010)

 The Mercedes-Benz A-Class E-CELL was introduced in September 2010 and debuted at the October 2010 Paris Motor Show.
 The E-Cell has a range of 200 km capable of developing a peak output of 70 kW, a continuous power rating of 50 kW and a maximum torque of 290 N·m (214 lb·ft).
 The Mercedes A-Class E-Cell can accelerate from 0–60 km/h (37 mph) in 5.5 seconds, and its top speed is 150 km/h.

 Tesla Motors, as part of its collaboration with Mercedes-Benz, built electric powertrain components for the E-Cell.
 The 36 kWh battery contains approximately 4,000 individual lithium-ion cells.
 Mercedes has developed a modular system for electric vehicles with battery and fuel-cell.
 This system allows the efficient use of shared parts in all the brand's electric vehicles.
 Thanks to the modular approach the electric drive of the A‑Class E‑Cell is also used in the B‑Class F‑Cell, and the energy storage units in the A‑Class EV are the same as the battery in the Smart fortwo electric drive.

 A limited production of 500 A-Class E-Cell electric cars will be built, for trial purposes, at the Mercedes Rastatt plant, near Stuttgart beginning in September 2010.
 As part of a demonstration program, the cars will be leased to selected customers in several European countries, including Germany, France, and the Netherlands.
 Daimler is not planning to sell the electric version outside Europe.

-A 180 Final Edition (2012–)
+A 180 Final Edition (2012)

-This is a limited (300 units) version of 5-door righthand drive A 180 for the Japanese market.
-It included calcite white body colour, black interior colour, sport package (chrome exhaust tip, 17-inch 7-spoke alloy wheels, chrome iridium silver front grille, stainless acceleration and brake pedals with rubber stud, leather wrapped sport steering wheel and silver shift knob, silver meter panel), bi-xenon headlights and headlight washer, cornering lights, fog lamps (front/rear), rain sensor, sun visor with illuminating mirror, anti-glare mirrors, 'Final Edition' emblem, floor mats with 'Final Edition' silver logo plates.
+The Final Edition is a limited (300 units) version of 5-door righthand drive A 180 for the Japanese market.
+It included calcite white body colour, black interior colour, sport package (chrome exhaust tip, 17-inch 7-spoke alloy wheels, chrome iridium silver front grille, stainless acceleration and brake pedals with rubber stud, leather wrapped sport steering wheel and silver shift knob, silver meter panel), bi-xenon headlights and headlight washer, cornering lights, fog lamps (front/rear), rain sensor, sun visor with illuminating mirror, anti-glare mirrors, 'Final Edition' emblem, and floor mats with 'Final Edition' silver logo plates.

 The vehicle went on sale on 28 May 2012.